Genez-io/genezio-landing-page/content/posts/type_safe_expressjs_genezio.md

 ## Conclusion

-We now can write the backend code once and generate the code responsible with making the calls directly from it.
+We now can write the backend code once and generate the code responsible for making the calls directly from it.
 We have a documented, typed safe API that is easy to use and keep in sync.

 If you want the full code version to play around with it, check out  {{< external-link link=https://github.com/Genez-io/genezio-express-integration >}}this repository {{</external-link>}}.
 It contains two branches: "express" and "genezio" and you can switch between them to compare the two approaches.
 I hope this was useful and if you have any feedback you can reach out at bogdan@genez.io.